Babcock International Expands Share Buyback Program - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Babcock International Group PLC announced the purchase of 42,460 of its ordinary shares at an average price of 1,177.8110 pence per share, intending to hold these shares in treasury.
-This transaction is part of a broader buyback program, which since July 2025, has seen the company acquire over 5.5 million shares, reflecting a strategic move to consolidate its market position and potentially enhance shareholder value.
+Babcock International Group PLC has announced the purchase of 39,852 of its ordinary shares, with the intention to hold them in treasury.
+This transaction is part of a broader buyback program that has seen the company acquire over 5.7 million shares since July 2025, at a total cost of approximately £61.9 million.
+This strategic move is likely aimed at optimizing capital structure and potentially enhancing shareholder value.

-The most recent analyst rating on (GB:BAB) stock is a Buy with a £14.40 price target.
+The most recent analyst rating on (GB:BAB) stock is a Hold with a £1290.00 price target.
 To see the full list of analyst forecasts on Babcock International stock, see the GB:BAB Stock Forecast page.

 Spark’s Take on GB:BAB Stock